-Beginning in their 20s, women should share their medical and family history with their health care provider to help determine their risk for developing breast cancer.
+Beginning in their 20s, women should talk with their health care provider about clinical breast exams.
 Women aged 40 and older should talk with their doctor to decide when to begin mammography screening.

 What if I can't afford the tests?